 And what about the Father of our country, Garibaldi?
 The hero of “Two Worlds,” bearded and sensual, had freedom and women in his heart.
 Apparently, the latter couldn’t say no to him, maybe because he embodied to perfection the stereotype of the bello e impossible, handsome and unreachable: so much so, women apparently fell in love instantly with him wherever he went.
-And the man travelled a lot.
+And the man traveled a lot.

 The sexiest on the silver screen

 Yet, the world of Italian sex appeal would be nothing without the magnetic, timeless charm of Rodolfo Valentino.
-A US naturalized Italian actor, he was an icon of success and fashion in the silent film era, a romantic hero and a scoundrel all at once.
-Valentino is probably the first modern sex symbol, at least in the sense we say it today: women swooned, screamed and would do anything for him.
+The US naturalized Italian actor, he was an icon of success and fashion in the silent film era, a romantic hero and a scoundrel all at once.
+Valentino is probably the first modern sex symbol, at least in the sense we say it today: women swooned, screamed, and would do anything for him.